abhinav744/Women-security-application/README.md

 ### 3️⃣ Run the Application

-Launch the mobile app using an emulator or a real device.
+Launch the app using an emulator or a real device.

 Start the backend server to enable API features.